taura/pandemic-installer/README.md

 Press enter and the master PC will soon display an image similar to regular Ubuntu Live CD.
 It should show a "master" label on the desktop.

+## Step 3:

-Step 3: plug any number of patient PCs to the network switch and boot them
+Plug any number of patient PCs to the network switch and boot them

 Make sure they boot from the network (PXE boot).
 This could be configured from BIOS setup menu (e.g., by pressing 'F2' key) or one